Thanksgiving, Christmas, and New Year’s Day – Among the Most Dangerous Times to Drive

 Thanksgiving

-AAA estimated that in 2022, more than 1.5 million people drove throughout North Carolina to their Thanksgiving destinations.
+AAA estimated that nearly 80 million travelers drove 50 miles or more from home over the 2024 Thanksgiving holiday period.
 No surprise, this family holiday ranks as one of the busiest travel periods just about every year.
 More cars on the roads too often translate to more accidents.
 Add alcohol to the equation, and this holiday weekend can turn deadly.

 Christmas